mbjoseph/knitr-template/README.md

 The file [conversion.R](https://github.com/mbjoseph/knitr-template/blob/master/conversion.R) converts knitr-template.Rmd to .md, .html, .pdf, and .doc.

 The bibliography and in text citations rely on Carl Boettiger's  [knitcitations](https://github.com/cboettig/knitcitations) package.
-I'd recommend using the development version for best results (as of Nov 2013).
 The reference information is contained in the file refs.bib, which you could create with any population citation management program (e.g. [Mendeley](http://www.mendeley.com/)).